OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaPowerSupply.rst

     .. cpp:function:: OcaStatus GetLoadFractionAvailable(OcaFloat32 &fraction)

         Gets the available load fraction.
-Return value indicates whether the data was successfully retrieved.

         This method has id ``3.6``.